₹ 35394.73 Cr.

 Here are the few indispensable tools that should be a part of every investor’s research process.

-Sales growth: - Solar Industries has reported revenue growth of 4.82024954681981 % which is poor in relation to its growth and performance.
+Sales growth: - Solar Industries has reported revenue growth of 59.5771269881343 % which is fair in relation to its growth and performance.

 Operating Margin: - This will tell you about the operational efficiency of the company.
 The operating margin of Solar Industries for the current financial year is 14.2298899673304 %.